The Life and Times of Tom Delonge, the Man Who Confessed His Sexual Feelings Toward a Dog

 On the band’s shows: “It really feels like an ascension to heaven.
 People are lifting off the ground.”

-Leonardo DiCaprio, Will Smith, Helen Keller, Seth Cohen, they’ve all been popular at the age of twenty-three.
+Leonardo DiCaprio, Will Smith, Helen Keller, Seth Cohen, they’ve all been popular at the age of 23.
 This is an incredibly misguided statement and probably only true if you’re an asshole.

 Exhibit D: The content of his songs